 If we assume that what we fear is based on experience, then can we accurately define hell as something we fear ?

-A young boy murders his parents in the movie and that paves the way for adults to scrutinize the level of contempt a child could have to perpertrate such a heinous act.
-The child is psychologically damaged following the aftermath of his deed and while under arrest is sympathised as the victim in this case thus justifying his crime as something explainable by social workers as “a product of living in a bad environment”.
-This in turn removes the level of culpable responsibility for the deed away from the child by citing his actions as a by-product of his unstable upbringing.
+A young boy murders his parents in the movie and that paves the way for adults to scrutinize the level of contempt a child could have to perpetrate such a heinous act.
+The child is psychologically damaged following the aftermath of his deed and while under arrest is sympathized as the victim in this case thus justifying his crime as something explainable by social workers as “a product of living in a bad environment”.
+This, in turn, removes the level of culpable responsibility for the deed away from the child by citing his actions as a by-product of his unstable upbringing.

 The movie was interesting and quite creepy from a societal point of view; however, it is an interesting piece of work that exploits the ideas of fear, hell, and death and attempts to uncover what is worse in this case.
 I give it a 6/10.